maty0609/blog/_posts/2025-08-04-building-ai-lab.md

 Right now at this point of time I can't say these are real limitations to me.
 Maybe they will be in the future and at least I'm aware of them but let's cross that bridge when I will get there.
 For now I'm fine with these limitations and limited features I will be able to test with RTX 3090.

-🏆 RTX 3090 is the winner.
+🏆 RTX 3090 is the winner. 🏆

-### GenAI - Generate pictures and videos
+## Req #4 - GenAI - Generate pictures and videos

 I will want to run typical text to picture or video models i.e. Flux.1-dev, Hunyuan Video and Stable Diffusion 3.5.
 The good news is that you can run these models on either RTX 3090 or RTX 5090.
 The difference will be in how quickly they will be able to generate pictures.
 Based on most of the tests on the internet it seems like there is approximately 170% increase in performance between RTX 3090 and RTX 5090 which means 2.7 times faster.
 Even though the price is approx. 2 times higher I don't feel like this would justify the extra funding.

-🏆 RTX 3090 is the winner.
+🏆 RTX 3090 is the winner. 🏆

-### Choosing the right GPU
+## Choosing the right GPU

-The winner is: RTX 3090!
+🏆  The winner is: RTX 3090! 🏆

-### Links
+## Links
 Here is the list of links rebuilt in markdown format:

 * [NVIDIA Cuda Toolkit 12.0 Released for General Availability](https://developer.nvidia.com/blog/cuda-toolkit-12-0-released-for-general-availability/)